BujuHackTosh/Shield-TV-Pro-2015-2017-Drive-Cloner/README.md

 # Disk Clone Utility

-The Disk Clone Utility is a Python-based application designed to simplify the process of cloning disk partitions.
+The Disk Clone Utility is a Python-based application designed to simplify the process of cloning disk partitions on the NVIDIA Shield TV Pro 500GB (2015/2017) to any disk size.
 It allows users to create a binary dump of disk partitions and write them to a new disk while providing visual feedback and logging capabilities.

 ## Features